openjdk/jdk/doc/building.md

 The minimum accepted version of gcc is 6.0.
 Older versions will not be accepted by `configure`.

-The JDK is currently known to be able to compile with at least version 13.2 of gcc.
+The JDK is currently known to compile successfully with gcc version 13.2 or newer.

 In general, any version between these two should be usable.